ope-nz/b4x_cba/README.md

 ## copyjar

-b4x_cba will copy the output jar to the specified destination directory
+b4x_cba will copy the output jar to the specified destination directory.

+NOTE: In the first release the second argument was named "directory" this has been changed to "destination" for consistency.

 `#CustomBuildAction: 2, b4x_cba.exe, -action copyjar -destination D:\Temp`